Welcome to The Weigh Off Free Beta! All contests are 100% FREE during testing. Help us build the ultimate weight loss competition platform.

 How do I know if I am losing muscle instead of fat?

-Warning signs include rapid weight loss above 1 percent per week, low protein intake, no strength training, persistent fatigue, and dropping strength in the gym.
+Warning signs include rapid weight loss above 1 percent per week beyond the first two weeks, low protein intake (below 0.6 grams per pound of body weight), no strength training, persistent fatigue, and dropping strength in the gym.
 If your weights on key lifts are falling and your weight is falling fast, you are probably losing muscle.
 Slow the rate, add protein, and keep lifting.
+Body measurements can also help — if your waist is not shrinking proportionally to your weight loss, the ratio of muscle to fat loss may be unfavorable.

 Enjoyed this article?